tmobile/magentaA11y/_checklist-native/chip.md

   tab, arrow keys or Ctl+tab: |
     Focus visibly moves to the chip
   space: |
-    Any elements inside are activated on Android
+    Any elements inside are activated on iOS and Android
   enter: |
     Any elements inside are activated on Android